-Signs You Need to Jump Start Your Car
+Signs You Need to Jump-Start Your Car

 Before you do anything else, you need to confirm that a dead car battery is the source of your problem.
-Lots of things can cause a car to not start.
+Lots of things can cause a car not to start.
 Luckily, there are some tell-tale signs that battery is the issue:

-Why You Might Need to Jump Start a Car
+Why You Might Need to Jump-Start a Car

 - Human Error – If you forget to shut a door all the way or leave your headlights on by accident, it could drain all the power out of your battery.
 Be alert for warning signs from your vehicle that something needs your attention before you lock the doors and walk away.

 - Bad Wiring – Aftermarket electronics systems like a new stereo or extra vehicle lighting can draw too much power from the battery if they’re not wired up correctly.
 You may need a bigger one if the wiring is OK but still has battery issues.

 - Broken Alternator – The alternator is what recharges your car battery while you’re driving.
 Like every engine part, it wears out over time and requires replacement.
 If battery problems become a recurring issue, investigate the alternator.

 - Corroded Battery – Time and extreme weather will cause corrosion to form on battery terminals, which makes it harder for them to function as intended.
 All batteries need replacement (typically after 4-5 years) because of corrosion and other inevitable consequences of age.

 If your car will not start and you’re sure the battery is the problem, there are a few situations where you should not attempt to jump-start your car.
 The first is when you drive an electric or hybrid vehicle.
 These models have complicated electrical systems and battery arrays that either need to be jump-started or require a detailed, non-standard approach.

 Plus, if something goes wrong, it could cause severe damage to the electrical systems these vehicles need to drive.
 Therefore, it’s always best to have a professional address power problems in a hybrid or electric model.